All Episodes

 And by the way, the United Auto Workers planning to target Ford this year for a massive strike.

-Here's how Obama did it this afternoon.
+Here's how Obama did it.

-He was interviewed by CNBC's Phil Lebeau, who asked President Obama, how do you feel about the fact that Ford was able to rebuild its business without a bailout?
+He was interviewed by CNBC's Phil LeBeau, who asked President Obama, how do you feel about the fact that Ford was able to rebuild its business without a bailout?

-Well, the interesting thing is if you talk to Ford CEO, he'll tell you that if GM had been liquidated, if Chrysler had been liquidated, that could have been a crisis for the entire industry, including Ford.
+Well, the interesting thing is if you talk to Ford's CEO, he'll tell you that if GM had been liquidated, if Chrysler had been liquidated, that could have been a crisis for the entire industry, including Ford, because all those suppliers would have been lost and the brand of the American auto industry would have really been greatly diminished.

 There you have it.

-President Obama saved the U.S. auto industry with a bail out.
+President Obama saved the U.S. auto industry with a bailout.

 So I, I, I, Barack Obama, I saved the auto industry.